 The success story of Universiade Snowboarding started at the event in Jaca, Spain, in 1995.
 At that time it was a demonstration sport, but quickly became part of the permanent programme – to the delight of the successful Swiss teams.
 The alpine events of Slalom and Giant Slalom were held initially, with the first freestyle discipline appearing in 1999.
 A choice of Halfpipe, Snowboard Cross, Slopestyle and Big Air events is now offered.
-Competitions in the disciplines Slopestyle and Big Air will be held at the Central Switzerland games.
+In central Switzerland, in addition to the classic disciplines of slalom and giant slalom, the freestyle disciplines of slopestyle and big air will be contested for medals.

 Olympic Champions from Switzerland